dev-cycles/contextive/docs/adr/0006-language-server-distribution-strategy.md

 ## Decision Drivers

-* Contextly needs to support a variety of platforms (windows, linux, mac, webassembly)
+* Contextive needs to support a variety of platforms (windows, linux, mac, webassembly)
-* Contextly users may not have the correct version of the .NET runtime installed
+* Contextive users may not have the correct version of the .NET runtime installed

 ## Considered Options